Brayan3268/placetogrow_docu/docs/4-microsites.md

 ### Pencil-button.

-You can edit a microsite doing click in the pencil-button located in the microsite page or in the register from main microsite page.
+You can edit a microsite doing click in the pencil-button located in these specific microsite form or in the main microsite page.
 ![Texto alternativo](/docs_img/edit_site_form.png "User panel")<br/>
 If you don't change the logo, these will be the same when the site are modify.